Skip to main content

 Teaching Rationale And Relationship

 Taught sessions will introduce students to contemporary issues and practice in sport psychology which will be debated and discussed.
-Real-world case studies will be embedded throughout interactive workshops to provide students with the opportunity to evaluate the evidence base and develop bespoke interventions for athletes.
-Students as part of the student-led workshops will be introduced to experiential learning whereby they will design and deliver short workshops as part of the module and receive formative feedback on their efforts from the tutor and their peers.
+Real-world case studies will be embedded throughout interactive workshops to provide students with the opportunity to evaluate the evidence base and develop bespoke hypothetical interventions for athletes, coaches, and key stakeholders in sport and performance domains.

 The module will also afford students the opportunity for formative practice and feedback.
 Discussions will take place in workshops, group work and during active learning exercises enabling students to gain verbal feedback from both the module leader, lecturers, as well as their peers, concerning their theoretical knowledge and understanding of core concepts and communication skills (Intended Knowledge Outcome 1, 2, 3, & 4; Intended Skill Outcome 1, 2, & 3).